Kyushin Ryu Jujitsu

 10. Harai-Goshi countered with Utsuri-Goshi

-11. Uchi-Mata countered with Tai-Guruma
+11. Uchi-Mata countered with Ushiro-Otoshi

 12. Ippon-Seoi-Nage countered with Sumi-Gaeshi